-- 2.2.8.2.40 Identify highly vulnerable aguifers on Schedule X5 - 2.2.8.2.41 Direct the area municipalities to protect highly vulnerable aquifers in accordance with the policies of this Plan. - Work with the area municipalities to encourage land uses considered to be a high risk to groundwater that are located within areas of high aquifer vulnerability to implement best management practices including requiring the submission of a contaminant management plan as a condition of development approval. - 2.2.8.2.43 Encourage the area municipalities to require a salt management plan to reduce the future use of salt as a condition of development in highly vulnerable aquifers in accordance with the applicable source protection plan.
+- 2.7.42 Identify highly vulnerable aquifers on Schedule X5 - 2.7.43 Direct the local municipalities to protect highly vulnerable aquifers in accordance with the policies of this Plan. - Work with the local municipalities to encourage land uses considered to be a high risk to ground water that are located within areas of high aquifer vulnerability to implement best management practices including requiring the submission of a contaminant management plan as a condition of development approval. - 2.7.45 Encourage the local municipalities to require a salt management plan to reduce the future use of salt as a condition of development in highly vulnerable aquifers in accordance with the applicable source protection plan.